 However, TurboTax has usually had problems working on Linux systems.
 Traditionally, Intuit would actively block browsers on Linux operating systems from using TurboTax’s web service, for unclear reasons.
 While there’s workarounds and reports of it working OK, I’d stick with TaxAct instead if you’re running a Linux installation.

 That said, while its Linux support is iffy, TurboTax’s website does state it supports Chromebook users.
 Thus, Chrome OS users who want to use their Chromebook or Chromebox to file their taxes might wish to consider TurboTax.

 The IRS offers free tax filing through the above two services through a “Free File” link on its website.
-Those earning below a certain gross income amount and/or meet a few other requirements can file a free federal and state tax refund.
+Those earning below a certain gross income amount and/or meet a few other requirements can file free federal and state tax returns.

-If you’re a Linux or Chromebook user, how do you file your taxes?
+If you’re a Linux or Chromebook user, how do you perform income tax filing?